catebarry/ai-literacy-site/README.md

 ### 4. Development
 Modify `page.tsx` files to edit the webpages.
 The folder path represents the url link.
 The page auto-updates as you edit the files.

-## Deploy on Vercel (TO DO!!!)

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

 ## AI Assistance Statement
 Portions of this project were developed with the assistance of AI tools, including OpenAI’s ChatGPT, Anthropic’s Claude, and GitHub Copilot.
 These tools supported implementation work in TypeScript and were also used to help refine ideas, structure content, and troubleshoot issues during development.